 Quality Assurance System

-The 14 Institutes of Technology in Ireland operate within a robust national and internationally benchmarked quality assurance system.
+The technological higher education sector in Ireland operates within a robust national and internationally benchmarked quality assurance system.
 The system is underpinned by national legislation, the Qualifications and Quality Assurance (Education and Training) Act 2012.
 It is also informed by, and compliant with the standards adopted in the European Higher Education Area under the Bologna Process.

 Under this system the Institutes are responsible for their own internal quality assurance processes, information on which is available at the following links:

 The statutory responsibility for the external quality assurance of all public higher education institutions in Ireland resides with the national agency, Quality and Qualifications Ireland (QQI).
 Under its legislative remit, QQI is responsible for the establishment of the policy framework under which external quality assurance operates, including the development and publication of statutory quality assurance guidelines (QAG) for providers.
 QQI classifies these guidelines under three categories: Core, Sector Specific and Topic Specific.
 The relevant QAG documents for the Technological Higher Education sector are:

 The external dimension of quality assurance is completed through two inter-linked processes: an annual reporting system known as the Annual Institutional Quality Report (AIQR), and a cyclical system of institutional review.
 AIQRs are submitted to QQI through an online facility, and the reports for each institution are published.
 A summary of the AIQRs, covering all of the publicly regulated higher education institutions, is all also published annually.
 The 2017 report is available here.